pedrotavanez/streaming-opensource/README.md

 # Bento4

-FMMPEG used for resizing/rescalling
+* FMMPEG used for resizing/rescalling
-Bento4 used for packaging mp4 to HLS/DASH streams
+* Bento4 used for packaging mp4 to HLS/DASH streams
-Nginx serves the files and provides complete JSON log
+* Nginx serves the files and provides complete JSON log with headers

 # Docker